jakubstach/nette-identity-doctrine/README.md

-# Nette 2 & Doctrine 2 entities
+# Nette 3 & Doctrine 2 entities

-Nette addon for using Doctrine 2 entities directly as Nette identity
+Nette addon for using Doctrine 2 entities directly as Nette identity.
+Based on [Majkl578/nette-identity-doctrine](https://github.com/Majkl578/nette-identity-doctrine)

 ## Motivation

-If you are using Nette 2 and Doctrine 2 together, you will sooner or later want to use some of your entities also as identity, because it is practical.
+If you are using Nette 3 and Doctrine 2 together, you will sooner or later want to use some of your entities also as identity, because it is practical.

 Fortunately, this addon is here to help you with this task!